appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

     ```sql
     restaurants
     ```
 * **Query**: This field specifies the search criteria or filters for the documents you want to retrieve.
 You can use a variety of operators and expressions to create complex queries.
-For example, to retrieve all Italian restaurants with a rating greater than or equal to 9, you can specify:
+For example, to retrieve all Italian restaurants with a rating greater than or equal to 9, you can bind the Input widget values selected by users as shown below:

      ```sql
     {
-     rating: { $gte: 9 },
+      rating: { $gte: {{select_rating.selectedOptionValue}} },
-     cuisine: "italian"
+      cuisine: {{Input2.inputText}}
     }
      ```

 * **Sort**: This field specifies the order in which the documents should be returned, based on one or more fields.
 For example, to sort the results by the `name` field in ascending order, you can specify: